Seedlings growing in plastic bottles and fruit containers to start a container garden

 I love using compost because you don’t have to worry about what’s in it.
 All you have to do is sprinkle it on the top layer of your plants as a mulch.

-How to Get Started: Observe your plants every day for signs of nutrition deficiency or pests.
-Be proactive and plant companion plants to repel pests from the start.
-Fragrant herbs like lemon, garlic, and basil are good starters.
+How to Get Started: Observe your plants for signs of nutrition deficiency or pests.
+Plant companion plants to repel pests from the start.
+Herbs like lemon, garlic, and basil are good starters.

-You are missing out if you’re on social media and not utilizing Facebook marketplace.
+You are missing out if you’re on social media and not utilizing Facebook marketplace or local buy-nothing groups.

-Many people are willing to donate precious supplies or participate in a cutting or propagation exchange.
+Many people are willing to donate precious supplies like pots, garden tools.
+You can also participate in a cutting or propagation exchange.

-The secret to finding great finds is to search different keywords when searching for specific items.
+The secret to finding great finds is to become a pro at research.
+Search for different keywords and related terms when searching for specific items.

-How to Get Started: Join social media groups and see if people participate in bartering/borrowing programs.
-Always look out for curbside items, yard sales, thrift stores, or estate sales near you.
+How to Get Started: Join social media groups and participate in bartering programs.
+Look out for curbside items, yard sales, thrift stores, or estate sales near you.

-This post has shown you 6 Ways to Start a Container Garden for (Almost) Free!
+This Post Has Shown You How to Start a Container Garden for Free!

-Hopefully, these ideas have inspired you to start your container garden journey, no matter what your budget looks like.
-You’ll be a pro before you know it!
+Hopefully, these ideas have inspired you to start your container garden journey, no matter what your budget or space looks like.
+With a little intention and creativity, you can nurture seedlings into mature plants in any pot.